iDesignRES/Tecnalia_Solar-Energy-Model/examples/README.md

 &nbsp;

-This directory contains a client program to execute the *PV Power Plants process* in *standalone* mode.
+This directory contains a client program to execute the *PV Power Plants process* and *Building Stock Energy Model process* in *standalone* mode.
 This is, the code can be downloaded, installed and executed in any local terminal.

 The steps to follow are: